Money logo

 Depending on the local practices, the buyer or the seller may pay for title insurance.

-Zero or No Closing Cost Loans
+What is a Zero or No Closing Cost Mortgage Loan?

 In this case borrowers trade a higher interest rate on their mortgage loan for lower closing costs.
 These loans make sense for refinancing and when the borrower expects to have the mortgage for only a short period.
 This is the opposite of a buy down.